 Construction Loan.
 On June 4, 2015, we entered into a construction loan agreement, or the construction loan, with InterBank for the construction of our new corporate headquarters in Oklahoma City.
 The construction loan allows for maximum principal borrowings of \$24.5 million and requires us to fund 30% of the cost of the construction before any funds can be drawn, which occurred in January 2016.
 Interest accrues daily on the outstanding principal balance at a fixed rate of 4.50% per annum and is payable on the last day of the month through May 31, 2017.
 Monthly interest and principal payments are due beginning June 30, 2017, with the final payment due June 4, 2025.
-As of December 31, 2015, we had no borrowings under the construction loan.
+As of December 31, 2016, the total borrowings under the construction loan were approximately \$21.0 million.